Shokhrukh2004/practice-projects-repo/README.md

 ## 💡 How to Contribute
 If you'd like to contribute to any of these projects, feel free to fork the repository and submit a pull request with your improvements, bug fixes, or feature suggestions.
 Please make sure to follow the code of conduct and maintain consistency with the existing project structure.

+##  📜 License
+This repository is open-source and available under the MIT License.
+Feel free to contribute and use it!